-Here are all the future Marvel shows coming to Disney+
+Here are all the future Marvel shows coming to Disney Plus

 Starting with Phase 4, Marvel Studios is producing multiple TV shows on Disney Plus.
 These are not only set in the Marvel universe, but tied to what's happening on the big screen.
-So while previous series like Marvel's Agents of S.H.I.E.L.D. and Daredevil acknowledged the goings-on in the movies every now and then, these upcoming shows will intersect with the narrative of the blockbusters, making them pretty much mandatory viewing for any serious Marvel fan.
+So while previous series like Marvel's Agents of S.H.I.E.L.D. and Daredevil acknowledged the goings-on in the movies every now and then, these shows intersect with the narrative of the blockbusters, making them pretty much mandatory viewing for any serious Marvel fan.

 Not a lot of details about Moon Knight are available just yet, but we do know that the series will be based on the comic book character of the same name.
 A former mercenary, he has a vast fortune and a multiple-personality disorder.
 The multiple identities who live inside him are distinct characters who appear against a backdrop of Egyptian iconography.

 In the comics, She-Hulk is the alter ego of Jennifer Walters, Bruce Banner's cousin.
 She ends up with abilities of her own after needing a blood transfusion from Bruce.
 Consequently, Walters becomes a large, powerful green-hued version of herself, while still maintaining her personality.